brightprogrammer/starter-hugo-academic/content/post/reverse-engineering-rustlang-binaries-0x1-empty-program/index.md

 1. [P﻿art One](https://drive.google.com/file/d/19fdIMiFIpVDdJN4DrG7K_PTP1Wj0poUO/view?usp=share_link) : I tried to understand the basic structure of an empty rustlang binary.
 This helped me understand some ground rules while reversing a rustlang binary.
 2. [P﻿art Two](https://drive.google.com/file/d/1DdlAhtMK45-0rxdN74ycwc09AEX02meg/view?usp=share_link) : I tried to reverse a basic Hello, World! program.
 I'm taking slight midifications at a time!
+3. [P﻿art Three](https://drive.google.com/file/d/17n-2makdIeJpuKWf48wddtZ1t-oVWcko/view?usp=share_link) : Tried reversing a program that takes input from user and prints the name with a greeting message.
+I think I need to explore custom function calls and simple input taking first.
+I suspect that rust might be using other registers instead of standard linux calling convention registers.

 \
 I﻿f you find this research work useful in your work, please consider giving attribution or something like that.
 Also, if you think that you can give some hints to improve this work, please consider contact me through email **misra.cxx@gmail.com**